Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 This step is intended for users who followed either the "**Intermediate**" or "**Advanced**" migration options in "Step 0" above.
 If you choose the **Easy** migration option you may safely skip `Step 2a`.

-Navigate to your local "ISLE" directory
+Navigate to your `yourprojectnamehere-isle` directory

-* `cd /path/to/your/repository`
+* `cd /path/to/yourprojectnamehere-isle`

 Create new directories under "./config" to hold the Solr and GSearch files you retrieved in "Step 0".
 Do the following::